pzeadrian/archinstall/installation.md

 ## Formatting and mounting partitions

--   Currently, I use two types of filesystems, btrfs (for snapshots with Timeshift) on a machine and the old and trusty EXT4 in another one, here's how I partition my disk according to these filesystems.
+-   Currently, I use two types of filesystems, btrfs (for snapshots with Timeshift) on a machine and the old and trusty EXT4 in another one, but, with LVM2, here's how I partition my disk according to these filesystems.

 <details>
 <summary><b>1. ext4</b></summary>
 <br/>
 <h3>Format partitions</h3>

+> [!NOTE]
+> In this case, you should do some research in order to learn to partition using LVM2

 This is so simple, but effective: